kijanawoodard/Blog/src/Blog.Web/Content/posts/cool-feature-of-extension-methods.markdown

+---
+title: Cool Feature of Extension Methods
+published: May 16, 2010
+tags:
+---

-﻿One cool and useful feature of extension methods is the fact that a null instance can call the method.
+One cool and useful feature of extension methods is the fact that a null instance can call the method.

 So say you write some code like this: